Magical Meow Meow Taruto

 Magical Meow Meow Taruto (魔法少女猫たると, Mahō Shōjo Neko Taruto) is a Japanese manga series created by Kaishaku.
 The series centers on the exploits of a race of pet cats, drawn as catgirls and the occasional catboy.

 A 12-episode anime television series adaptation animated by Madhouse and TNK aired from July 5, 2001, to September 27, 2001.

-Summary
+Plot

-Taruto is a little catgirl who at the beginning of the series moves to a new house in a huge city with her human owner Iori Monaka and his teenage niece Kinako.
-Taruto spends her days making friends and exploring her new home town; in reality Taruto is a legendary princess with special magic powers.
-Almost none of Taruto's friends believe that she's capable of using magic or that she's a princess from a faraway kingdom, but Taruto is determined to prove it to them no matter what happens.
+Taruto is a little catgirl who, at the beginning of the series, moves to a new house in a huge city at her human owner Iori Monaka and his teenage niece Kinako.
+Taruto spends her days making friends and exploring her new home town.
+In reality, she is a legendary princess with special magic powers.
+Almost none of Taruto's friends believe that she can use magic or is a princess from a faraway kingdom, but Taruto herself is determined to prove it to them no matter what happens.